EYBlockchain/nightfall_4_CE/doc/nf_4.md

 AZURE_CLIENT_SECRET=
 AZURE_TENANT_ID= .

+All signing operations are performed via the Azure Key Vault Keys/Cryptography APIs, meaning private keys never leave the HSM.
+This preserves the security guarantees of the vault while enabling Ethereum transactions.

 Not all of the configuration items can be static (i.e. known at compile-time).
 In particular the addresses of the deployed contracts and proving keys are not known in advance.
 In this case, the `deployer` writes out a toml file (`addresses.toml`), which is shared with the Nightfall applications via a shared volume that the receiving containers mount.
 Additionally, it uploads (PUTs) this data to a webserver configured for web-dav.
 The Nightfall applications will attempt to connect to this webserver and download the addresses and keys via a GET.
 If they cannot connect, they will revert to reading them from their local file system (which should have the files as a mounted volume).
 This gives two alternative approaches for recovering the dynamic configuration items.
 Note that static items are always file-based.

 ## Deployment on a testnet for integration testing